bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/threshold-signature-scheme.md

 With **Threshold Signatures**, all of the parties must forge the vault’s lock together, in a modular way, where each party owns a share of the key.
 A TSS vault is indistinguishable from a regular vault and is hence universal, and it has the same privacy and verification cost of a regular vault.
 Even if only a subset of the keys is available, the vault may still be unlocked (this is known as meeting a threshold of participation).

-Combining TSS feature  with Beacon Chain  client will help users manage their funds in a much safer way.
+Combining TSS feature  with BNB Beacon Chain  client will help users manage their funds in a much safer way.
 TSS will be offered in an independent binary, but it will have some impact on the existing functions of *bnbcli/tbnbcli*.

 ## Implementation

 Many development resources have been poured into implementing TSS, a cryptographic protocol for distributed key generation and signing.
-TSS is now compatible and reusable for ECDSA-based blockchains, including Beacon Chain , Bitcoin, and Ethereum networks.
+TSS is now compatible and reusable for ECDSA-based blockchains, including BNB Beacon Chain , Bitcoin, and Ethereum networks.
 We expect that members of the BNB Chain ecosystem and partner community can integrate this TSS library with their applications, such as wallets and custodians, and further develop this exciting new technology.

-With the support of the Beacon Chain  community, we are happy to share the open-source code at https://github.com/bnb-chain/tss-lib.
+With the support of the BNB Beacon Chain  community, we are happy to share the open-source code at https://github.com/bnb-chain/tss-lib.

 ## Security Audit

 The implementation of a multi-party threshold ECDSA [library](https://github.com/bnb-chain/tss-lib) is open source so it can be publicly audited by anyone.
 An independent third party auditors from [Kudelski Security](https://www.kudelskisecurity.com/)  are hired to validate the security of the cryptography in TSS solution.
 The latest report in October by can be found [here](../../assets/audit-binance-tss-lib-final.pdf).

-Security checks are routinely and continuously planed for all parts of TSS lib implmentations and future audits  will be reported to Beacon Chain  community.
+Security checks are routinely and continuously planed for all parts of TSS lib implmentations and future audits  will be reported to BNB Beacon Chain  community.

 ## Workflow
 Let’s take a look at the major steps in TSS: